Chicken Drumsticks on a Pellet Grill

 Smoke the chicken at 250-275°F.

-What Internal Temperature for Chicken Drumsticks
+What Internal Temperature to Reach for Chicken Drumsticks

 How Long to Smoke Chicken Drumsticks